opencv/opencv/modules/photo/doc/hdr_imaging.rst

 ---------------------------
 .. ocv:class:: MergeDebevec : public ExposureMerge

-The resulting HDR image is calculated as weighted average of he exposures considering exposure values and camera response.
+The resulting HDR image is calculated as weighted average of the exposures considering exposure values and camera response.

 For more information see [DM97]_.